JeepLOL1359/cpspace-social/README.md

 # cpspace-social
-Repository serving as the single source of truth for the CPSpace system, with modular development and integration between independently developed subsystems.
+This repository serves as the single source of truth for the CPSpace social and emotion-sharing subsystem.

+Code will be added incrementally.